DeepCura

 Not every practice will find DeepScribe the right fit.
 Consider looking at other platforms if you fall into any of these categories:

-- ✓Clinics that want AI receptionist and billing automation alongside documentation.
-DeepScribe does not automate reception, patient intake, billing validation, fax management, or payment collection.
+• Clinics that want AI receptionist and fax management alongside documentation.
+DeepScribe does not automate reception, fax management, or payment collection.

-If you need ambient scribing plus native EHR write-back, a 24/7 AI receptionist, billing integrity checks, and fax management in one platform, DeepCura includes all of these for $129/month — less than a third of DeepScribe's estimated price, with instant note delivery and a free trial to evaluate before committing.
+If you need ambient scribing plus native EHR write-back, a 24/7 AI receptionist, fax management, and a choice of AI engine in one platform, DeepCura includes all of these for $129/month — less than a third of DeepScribe's estimated price, with instant note delivery and a free trial to evaluate before committing.

 DeepScribe vs Full-Platform Solutions

-DeepScribe focuses on ambient documentation with specialty-tuned AI and human QA review.
+DeepScribe has expanded from a scribe-only tool into a broader ambient AI platform with coding, pre-charting, and real-time assist features.
 To evaluate whether that scope is enough for your practice, you need to see how DeepScribe compares across every phase — before, during, and after the visit.

 Pre-Visit Automation

-DeepScribe has zero pre-visit capabilities.
-There is no AI receptionist to handle incoming patient calls for scheduling, triage, or prescription refill requests.
-There are no automated intake forms, and there is no pre-visit summary generation.
-Practices using DeepScribe must handle all pre-visit workflows manually — or pay for separate point solutions.
+DeepScribe now offers AI Pre-charting that aggregates patient data from EHR records, referrals, labs, and prior visits into a structured pre-visit summary.
+However, there is no AI receptionist to handle incoming patient calls for scheduling, triage, or prescription refill requests, and there are no automated patient intake forms.
 DeepCura's AI receptionist answers patient calls 24/7, handles scheduling and triage, and generates pre-visit summaries so the clinician walks into every encounter already informed.

 During the Visit

-This is where DeepScribe delivers its core value — ambient scribing with specialty-tuned AI and human QA review.
+This is where DeepScribe delivers its core value — ambient scribing with specialty-tuned AI.
 Both platforms offer scribing across 50+ specialties.
-The key differences: DeepScribe adds a human review layer but delivers notes hours later.
-DeepCura delivers notes instantly and includes a clinical AI copilot for real-time clinical reasoning — differential diagnosis support, drug interaction checks, and evidence-based recommendations.
-DeepScribe has no in-visit decision support.
+DeepScribe Assist provides real-time coding prompts and documentation guidance during encounters.
+DeepCura delivers notes instantly and includes a clinical AI copilot for broader real-time clinical reasoning — differential diagnosis support, drug interaction checks, and evidence-based recommendations beyond coding prompts.

 Post-Visit Automation